-Saul started out good.
+Saul started out with a good attitude.
 He was in favor with God when Samuel anointed him king of Israel.

-"And the Spirit of the LORD will come upon thee, and thou shalt prophesy with them, and shalt be turned into another man" (1 Samuel 10:6).
+"And the Spirit of the LORD will come upon thee, and thou shalt prophesy with them, and shalt be turned into another man" (I Samuel 10:6).

-When Saul was anointed king, God gave him another heart (1 Samuel 10:9).
-But three chapters later, Saul developed an attitude problem.
+When Saul was anointed king, God gave him another heart (I Samuel 10:9).
+However, three chapters later, Saul developed an attitude problem.
 Pride took over, and an "I can do it myself" attitude surfaced.
 King Saul decided he no longer needed God.